 To feel the nice maritime vibe and to combine your trip with a little bit of inland sightseeing, visit the charming city Rostock (dock in the port Yachthafen Hohe Düne) and then take a bus to discover the impressive castle, Schwerin.
 Take a route to Lübeck, an old Hanseatic city listed in the UNESCO Cultural Heritage.
 Soak up romantic flair in the Travemünde seaside resort with typical roofed chairs.

 To feel the thrill of the salty Baltic Sea, hop over to Fehmarn island, named “Sunny island” located on the eastern coast of the Schleswig-Holstein region.
-Stay at harbours such as Yachthafen Burgtiefe or inland in the lovely Heiligenhafen.
+Stay at harbors such as Yachthafen Burgtiefe or inland in the lovely Heiligenhafen.
 Fehmarn is a suitable starting point if you are up to a voyage to neighbouring Denmark, Kiel Bay or along the Mecklenburg coastline.

 The North Sea coastline

 Tidal charts are necessary when sailing the North Sea and be aware of swells and currents when entering local harbours.
-Favourite places to visit are East Frisian islands (islands Borkum and Norderney), Cuxhaven and Helgoland island.
+Favorite places to visit are East Frisian islands (islands Borkum and Norderney), Cuxhaven and Helgoland island.

 Borkum island is home to stunning wildlife with dunes, freshwater pools, orchids and seals.
 Moreover, it is a top place when you like scuba diving and live music events.